Does Trump have the power to send National Guard troops to the border?

 Breaking News Emails

+"Well probably keep them or a large portion of them until the wall is built," Trump told reporters aboard Air Force One.

-Rep. Ted Lieu, D-Calif., argued Thursday that this wasn't actually "sending" the National Guard to the border, but simply a request for individual states to do so.
+Rep. Ted Lieu, D-Calif., argued earlier Thursday that Trump wasn't actually "sending" the National Guard to the border, but simply requesting individual states to do so.

 Does Trump have the authority to deploy the National Guard himself?
 Here's how it's worked before.